JarateKing/TF2-Hud-Reference/1-APPENDIX/Refracts.md

 ## Filters

 By changing the refracttint value in the vmt, you can create a filter that only allows certain colors to pass through.
-In other words, apply multiplicative blending to the world.
+In other words, apply multiplicative blending (with 255 being 1.0) to the world.
 For example:
 ```
 	"$refracttint" "{255 127 0}"
 ```